27 Interesting & Fun Facts About Belgium (That You Probably Didn’t Know)

 Here are some additional facts that you may want to know about Belgium:

-The cost of living in Belgium is relatively high, but still very affordable compared to many other Western European countries.
-For example, real estate is much more affordable in Brussels than in Amsterdam, Paris, or London.
+The cost of living in Belgium is relatively high, but it’s still reasonable compared to other Western European countries.
+Housing, for example, is a lot more affordable than in cities like Amsterdam, Paris, or London.

 YOU MAY ALSO LIKE TO READ: Best Places to See & Things to Do in Brussels

-So here are some weird and fun facts about Belgium.
-As you can see, it’s a unique country, very multicultural yet authentic and true to its values.
+So there you have it – some fun facts about Belgium.
+As you can see, it’s a unique country: multicultural, a little complicated at times, but very much its own place.
 It’s a great place to live and a wonderful destination to visit.

 More travel inspiration for Benelux: